garenthoms/garenthoms.github.io/README.md

 ### Professional Objective
 ---
-Dedicate myself to helping Jamaican grocers digitize their in-store deals through Telegram.
+Dedicate myself to helping Jamaican grocers digitize their in-store deals through my Proprietary Marketing Infrastructure.
 I take raw store data such as barcodes, shelf tag photos, or lists and instantly publish them to a professional digital flyer.
 My goal is to bridge the gap between your store shelves and your customers phones with zero extra work for your staff.

 ### How I Help Your Store Grow
 ---